EQWorks/locus-ql/src/ml/views/README.md

 * type: [required] view type, same as file name
 * `<view specific id>`: can have one or more this type of fields, used for query the underlaying tables for a view. like: `reportID` and `layerID` for report or `connectionID` for external data
 * id: [required] view id string, uniquely identifies a view, must be string concatenation of view type and all view type specific ids.
+When view type include dash: `-`, replace all dash with underscroll: `_`

 example:
 ```